Bumper Repair: Best in the Biz

 However, if you are more like the rest of us that don’t have the time, space, equipment, and desire to DIY this serious repair, it’s probably best to leave it to the pros.
 Professional repair technicians will be able to properly account for:

-Health and Safety Concerns – Automotive primer, paint, and clear coat contains some pretty noxious chemicals.
+Health and Safety Concerns – Automotive primer, paint, and clear coat contain some pretty noxious chemicals.
 Pros know how to keep themselves safe from these airborne particulates.

 Environmental Concerns – All that paint that doesn’t end up on your bumper has to go somewhere, and pros know how to dispose of it in a responsible way.
 This isn’t stuff that you want going down the drain.